Top 5 AR-15 Tactical Accessories

 The possibilities for trigger customization are almost endless.

-There are few things that make your AR look tricked-out quite like adding lights.
+There are few things that make your AR look tricked-out quite like adding a weapon light.

 Whether you want to drop the big bucks on specialty lights with infrared capabilities for night vision compatibility or just add some lumens to help you see in the dark, they make for an excellent accessory.

-Without a doubt, nothing says “operator” like an optic, but even if you aren't trying to be an operator, there's no reason not to accessorize your AR with some kind of optic.
+Without a doubt, nothing says “operator” like an optic, but even if you aren't trying to be an operator, there's no reason not to accessorize your AR with some kind of red dot sight.

 The beauty of optics (aside from helping you aim) is that there are a plethora of choices to help you customize your rifle.